meriemlamti/Projet-SOC/Rapport/documentation_final.md

 * **Path:** `Windows Firewall with Advanced Security > Windows Firewall`
 * **Setting:** **Domain, Private, and Public Profiles** set to **On**.
 * **Action:** Inbound connections that do not match a rule are set to **Block (default)**.
-> **💡 Technical Rationale:**
-> * **Attack Surface Reduction:** By blocking unused inbound ports, you prevent attackers from "scanning" the workstation for open vulnerabilities (like SMB or RDP exploits) from other infected machines on the same network.

 **2. Disable Guest Accounts**
 * **Path:** `Local Policies > Security Options`